azmerkar/gs-spring-boot/README.md

-Sample Java SpringBoot web app used to demo CI/CD using Azure DevOps and deploying to Azure App Service.
+Sample Java SpringBoot web app used to demo CI/CD using Azure DevOps and deploying to Azure App Service...